hectorstudio/React-library/README.md

-# Kelsin's 18xx Prototyping React Library
+# hectorstudio's 18xx Prototyping React Library

 This is a small pet project to help layout and print [18xx](https://en.wikipedia.org/wiki/18XX) games.